ekamperi/ekamperi.github.io/_posts/2020-12-01-mandelbrot-set-one-liner.md

 ---

 ## The motivation
-Benoit Mandelbrot was a mathematician best known for the discovery of fractal geometry and the famous homonymous set.
-Mandelbrot was born in November 1924, and I was hoping to honor his birthday by writing a short post for the Mandelbrot set.
+[Benoit Mandelbrot](https://en.wikipedia.org/wiki/Benoit_Mandelbrot) was a mathematician best known for the discovery of fractal geometry and the [famous homonymous set](https://en.wikipedia.org/wiki/Mandelbrot_set).
+Mandelbrot was born in 20 November 1924, and I was hoping to honor his birthday by writing a short post for the Mandelbrot set.
 However, I missed the date because I was working on my master thesis.
-Anyway, even though I am off by a few days, here you are.
+Anyway, even though I am off by a few days, let's do it!.

 <p align="center">
  <img style="width: 50%; height: 50%" src="{{ site.url }}/images/mandelbrot.png" alt="Benoit Mandelbrot photo">
 </p>
 Source: Photo attributed to Soo Jin Lee.

-## Definition
+## The definition
 Mandelbrot set is the set of all complex numbers $$c$$ that fulfill the following condition:

 $$